 Management of diabetes in pregnancy

 I always refer a patient to an endocrinologist doctor for diabetes management.
-An endocrinologist is a doctor who is a specialist in diabetes management, just as I am a doctor who is a specialist in pregnancy care management.
+An endocrinologist is a doctor who is specialist in diabetes management, just as I am a doctor who is specialist in pregnancy care management.
 The endocrinologist is the most experienced and best person to optimise care and give the best diabetes safety for you and your baby.

 The endocrinologist will arrange a dietician to see you and review your diet.
 The endocrinologist will also start monitoring your blood sugar level.
 For most patients, diet modification and exercise are sufficient to keep the blood sugar level normal.
 Sometimes supplementary insulin is needed.
 The endocrinologist will advise you of this if relevant for you.

-Sometimes there can be a short delay in getting an appointment to see the endocrinologist.
+Sometimes there can be short delay in getting an appointment to see the endocrinologist.
 This is no consequence for you or your baby’s well-being, so don’t be alarmed.
-If there is a more significant delay, then give my office a call and my secretary will arrange an appointment for you.
+If there is a more significant delay, then give my office a call and my secretary will arrange the appointment for you.